The Pacific Northwest Road Trip You Keep Putting Off

 A Mid-Winter Reset: Wellness Rituals for the Coldest Days

 Mid-winter asks for a specific kind of care.
-Inspired by Nordic tradition, the mid-winter reset is a sequence of simple rituals — warmth, gentle contrast, undistracted rest, and slow nourishment — designed to bring the body and mind back into balance during the coldest, darkest stretch of the season.
+Inspired by Nordic tradition, the mid-winter reset is a sequence of simple rituals — warmth, gentle contrast, undistracted rest, and slow nourishment — designed to bring the body back into balance during the coldest days.

 The Nordic Cycle at Home: How to Recreate the Sauna Ritual Anywhere